jerryhgladinet/docs/deploy/source/index.rst

   production environment.

-  You can also come back to the partner portal any time that your CentreStack software neeeds to be upgraded to a later version.
+  You can also come back to the partner portal any time that your CentreStack software needs to be upgraded to a later version.

 CentreStack Cluster - Server Farm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^